magpiemodel/magpiemodel.github.io/_tutorials/t07_startScript.md

 ```

 This is a basic script with no complex structure but let’s go through
 this step-by-step.
-The first command is:
+The first line is:

 ``` r
 source("scripts/start_functions.R")